mm21/trilium-alchemy/doc/reference/fs-spec.md

 ### Motivation

 Trilium is fundamentally more powerful than a filesystem for categorizing information.
 Nonetheless, it can be valuable to maintain core sources of truth in a traditional filesystem format.
-Trilium is then viewed as an engine to "hydrate" this information, providing a UI for it and managing metadata.
+This allows the use of powerful and familiar tools such as `git` to track changes, and convenient (though less rich than Trilium itself) offline access to one's information.
+Trilium is then viewed as an engine to "hydrate" this information, providing a UI for it and visualizing its relationship with other information.

 In particular, this system should provide first-class support for Markdown notes by utilizing YAML frontmatter to contain Trilium's metadata.